Socialist Party of Oklahoma: Socialist encampments

 One particularly effective technique in building the socialist movement in Oklahoma surrounded the use of Socialist encampments, camping excursions in the countryside patterned off Protestant revival meetings and used previously in the state by the populist movement.
-In his 1940 memoir veteran socialist Oscar Ameringer remembered the Oklahoma encampments at length:
+In his 1940 memoir veteran socialist Ameringer remembered the Oklahoma encampments at length:

 "These encampments were lineal descendants of the religious and Populist camp meetings of former days.
 They usually lasted a full week.
 The audience came in covered wagons from as far as 70 miles around.
 We furnished water, firewood, and toilet facilities.
 The pilgrims brought their own commissary, cooked, ate, and slept on the ground or in their covered wagons.
 Besides a large circus tent, we carried cooking and sleeping tents for the crew.
 Expenses were defrayed from collections taken at meetings and funds raised by chambers of commerce in the nearest trading centers...

 "These encampments were attended by an average of 5,000 people, and they meant business.
 Furthermore, they were welcome because they brought customers together and stimulated business....

 "In the course of the encampment we often arranged horseback parades through the town proper.
 Many of the younger people had arrived on horseback.
 Others rode the horses and mules of their covered wagons.
 A few thousand men riding through a town of perhaps not twice that many inhabitants looked like the migration of nations.
 Or at least it looked as though the social revolution were just around the corner..."

 Question and answer sessions, educational lectures by prominent orators such as Eugene V. Debs, Walter Thomas Mills, and Kate Richards O'Hare, singing and instrumental music, and discussions around the campfire marked these Socialist encampments.
 In the process converts to the socialist cause made and the spirit of believers fortified.
 In 1915, over 200 encampments were held, with the largest hosting up to 10,000 participants.